mattau13/Sudoku/README.md

 # Screenshots
 ![](Game-Capture.png)
 # Notes
-Currently, the pygame library is quite laggy on macOS.
+Currently, the pygame library is laggy on macOS, and there are issues with the board auto-completing.
 This program is ideally run on a system operating Windows 10.